 Should our sexual fantasies be morally and politically correct?
 Excerpted from Best Sex Writing 2009, erotica writer Kristina Lloyd explores her taste for pleasure with a side of discomfort and the judgment that writing graphic sex scenes draws.
 An intriguing reflection on fantasies and how they define us.

 BDSM torture area.
 Check.
 Voyeurism peep hole.
 Check.
 Dad, grandma and sister on the payroll.
 Check.
 Welcome to the Power Exchange, a sex club unlike any other in San Francisco, California.
 Like a lot of sex clubs, there's a place to get spanked and a plethora of comfortable, water-resistant furniture.
-But unlike any we've come across before, it's family owned and operated and has been since 1995.
-That said, we don't think we'll be bringing Aunt Josie there anytime soon.

 Bringing a third party to bed can be daunting, but vibrators, whips, bonding tape and dildos aren't called sex toys for nothing!
 They're meant to make partnered play time even more fun.
 Here, we've collected six expert-recommended options sure to spice up the sex lives of couples.
 Whether experimenting for the first time or shopping for a new stand-by, these couple-friendly sex toys will drive you and your partner wild.
 More Juicy Content From YourTango: